sheckuntangle/traffic_gen/README.md

 Edit the .env file in the repo to match the name of the interfaces on your device and the logging directories

-# Create trafficlogs, ngfw-traffic, and mfw-traffic commands
+# Create traffic logging, ngfw-traffic, and mfw-traffic commands

-This will create a copy for trafficlogs, ngfw-traffic, and mfw-traffic commands to /usr/local/bin and make them executable so they can run as commands on the host.
+This will create a copy of the commands listed below to /usr/local/bin and make them executable so they can run as commands on the host.
 These commands assume that your repo is in /home, i.e ~/traffic_gen and your logging is in ~/traffic_logging, if not you will need to edit these files and change the repo path and logging path in those commands.

 The following commands need to be run from the repo directory: